SemanticMediaWiki/SemanticMediaWiki/docs/architecture/README.md

 The general policy of the `Semantic MediaWiki` software and the development thereof is:

-- No MediaWiki tables are modified or altered, any data that needs to be stored persistently is done using its own tables (writing to the cache is an exception)
+- No MediaWiki tables are modified or altered, any data that needs to be stored persistently is relying on the Semantic MediaWiki's own [`database schema`][db-schema] (writing to the cache is an exception)
 - No MediaWiki classes are modified, patched, or otherwise changed
+- Only publicly available `Hooks` and `API` interfaces are used to extend MediaWiki with Semantic MediaWiki functions

+### Conventions

+Some conventions to help developers and the project to maintain a consistent product and helps to create testable components where classes have a smaller footprint and come with a dedicated responsibility.

+- The top-level namespace is `SMW` and each component should be placed in a namespace that represents the main responsibility of the component
+- [`PSR-4`](https://www.php-fig.org/psr/psr-4/) is used for resolving classes and namespaces in the `src` directory (`includes` is the legacy folder that doesn't necessarily follow any of the policies or conventions mentioned in this document)
+- Development happens against the master branch (see also the [release process](https://www.semantic-mediawiki.org/wiki/Release_process)) and will be release according the the available release plan, backports should be cherry-picked and merged into the targeted branch
 - Semantic MediaWiki tries to depend only on a selected pool of MediaWiki core classes (`Title`, `Wikipage`, `ParserOutput`, `Revision`, `Language` ... ) to minimize the potential for breakage during release changes
-- Use publicly available `Hooks` and `API` interfaces to extend MediaWiki with Semantic MediaWiki functions

-### Conventions

-Some simple rules that developers and the project tries to follow (of course there are exceptions or legacy cruft) is to create testable components where  classes have a smaller footprint and come with a dedicated responsibility.
+- It is expected that each new class and functionality is covered by corresponding unit tests and if the functionality spans into different components integration tests are required as well to ensure that the behaviour is tested across components and produces deterministic and observable outputs.

+#### Best practices

 - A `class` has a defined responsibility and boundary
 - Dependency injection goes before inheritance, meaning that all objects used in a class should be injected.